Biographies

 Dolores Krieger, PhD, RN

-Please Note: Although Dr Krieger will not be present at the Mid-Winter TT Retreat and Mentorship Program, her Mentorship Program lectures will be seen on DVD during this Program.
+Please Note: Although Dr Krieger will not be present at the Therapeutic Touch Invitational Mentorship Program, her Mentorship Program lectures will be seen on DVD during this Program.
 Dr Krieger designed and began offering the East Coast TT Invitational Mentorship Program in NY State in the late 1990s.
 The West Coast Program was initiated 3 years later.
 Although she no longer continues to attend, both Program continue to be offered.
 Her website is DoloresKrieger.com.

 Dolores Krieger, PhD, RN is a Professor Emerita of Nursing Science, New York University, and co-creator of Therapeutic Touch.
 She is a recognized holistic nursing theorist and pioneering researcher on Therapeutic Touch and the dynamics of healing.
 At NYU, her course Frontiers of Nursing has been taught since the early 1970's.
 One of the first nursing theorists to recognize holistic nursing as a viable nursing science, she was an early proponent and initiator of the term, “The Renaissance Nurse.”